mahes-a/2023/Azure Machine Leaning/TeamsBotwithAMLLlama2.md

 Additionally, the integration with Azure AI Content Safety ensures that conversations  remain secure and free from inappropriate or harmful content.
 This powerful combination ensures that users can communicate and collaborate with peace of mind, knowing that the Azure AI content safety is actively monitoring and filtering any potentially harmful or offensive content.

 Overall, the integration of Llama-2-7b-chat model on Azure with Teams, along with the inclusion of Azure AI Content Safety, creates a comprehensive solution that not only enhances productivity and collaboration but also prioritizes user safety and security.
-This makes it an ideal choice for businesses looking for efficient and secure communication tools to support their teams' workflows.

 ## High-level Architecture